 Start by opening your Cloud Manager and select the Cloud Volumes ONTAP working environment you want to backup with the Cloud Backup Service.

-If you don’t have a Cloud Volumes ONTAP working environment set up, follow the instructions described in Getting Started with Cloud Volumes ONTAP in AWS: The Setup Walkthrough to start one.1.
-To start backing up your data, click on the desired working environment and click on “Backup to S3” at the right-hand side of the screen.
+1. To start backing up your data, click on the desired working environment and click on “Backup to S3” at the right-hand side of the screen.

 2. In the backup settings you will find that by default all volumes are backed up daily and retained for 30 days.
 Below you can set your backup policy, selecting the daily, weekly, or monthly backup options.